Rolesville COVID-19 Update

 - Food Security.
 The Town is supporting the community's Food Security programs to assist local citizens in need.
 Some of our neighbors are struggling during this extraordinary time of hardship.
 There are several opportunities for all of us to come together and support one another.

 Those with additional questions about the process and/or vaccine may call WCPH at 919-250-1500 or e-mail questions to firstname.lastname@example.org.
-Please note that, at this time, you must make an appointment to receive the vaccine and no walk-ins will be accepted.

 Community health and safety is a top priority for the Town of Rolesville.
 Town leadership is in close communication with Wake County and State officials and will follow their lead in minimizing the risk of spreading the virus.
 For the most up to date information on COVID-19 in Wake County, visit the Wake County COVID-19 webpage.
 You can also learn how Wake County uses data to make decisions.